 Ben is an environmental lawyer with Gowling WLG, based in London.
 Ben has a broad environmental practice and advises clients in relation to compliance with complex chemical and product laws, the remediation of contaminated land and water; and the permitting and consenting of infrastructure and industrial processes.
 Ben has particular expertise in waste matters and corporate disclosure and reporting issues.

-Special Responsibilities: Wild Law, Conference committee 2020
+Special Responsibilities: Wild Law, International matters, strategic planning

-Jamie Whittle is a partner at R & R Urquhart based in Forres in the North of Scotland where he advises clients on all aspects of environmental law and rural land law.
+Jamie is a partner at R & R Urquhart based in Forres in the North of Scotland where he advises clients on all aspects of environmental law and rural land law.
 He is part time lecturer in environmental and renewable energy law at the University of Edinburgh School of Law.
 He holds an MSc with distinction in human ecology.

-Special Responsibilities: Contracts review
+Special Responsibilities: Contracts review, strategic planning

 Alison is a solicitor and Head of Legal in the Scottish Environment Protection Agency.
 She has over 20 years’ experience practising in environmental law and regulation in the public sector in Scotland.
 Recent work includes involvement in the development and implementation of SEPA’s new enforcement tools and in the development of the new Integrated Authorisation Framework.